 45A.
 Notice of intention to include performance solution

-(1) A licensed plumbing contractor must not carry out, or permit or arrange to be carried out, plumbing work that includes an performance solution unless the contractor has given the Board a notice of intention to carry out work including an performance solution at least 5 working days before the work commences.
+(1) A licensed plumbing contractor must not carry out, or permit or arrange to be carried out, plumbing work that includes an performance solution unless the contractor has given the Board a notice of intention to carry out work including a performance solution at least 5 working days before the work commences.

 Penalty for this subregulation: a fine of $5 000.